Self-Host BTCPay Server for WooCommerce (Complete 2025 Guide)

 - Currencies: Keep store currency as fiat; BTCPay displays BTC/Sats amounts.

-Tasks You Can’t Avoid When Running Your Own BTCPay Server
+Tasks You Can’t Avoid When Running Your Own BTCPay Server for WooCommerce

 Freedom and independence come with responsibility: if you choose to run your own BTCPay Server, you must continuously monitor a few things: